droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 The result of `drndump` command is a list of Droonga messages.

 You need to use `droonga-send` command to send it to your Droogna cluster.
-Install the command included in the package `droonga-client`, via rubygems:
+Install the command included in the package `droonga-client`, via rubygems, to the working machine `node2`:

 ~~~
 # gem install droonga-client